-You may access, correct, amend, or delete Customer Information we have about you by logging into your account and navigating to your Account page.
-If you wish to cancel your account, you may do so through your Account page.
-If you do, personally identifiable information associated with your account will be deleted as soon as is reasonably practical or as required by applicable law.
-Please note that we may retain information that is otherwise deleted in anonymized and aggregated form, in archived or backup copies as required pursuant to records retention obligations, or otherwise as required by law.
+If you would like to exercise these rights, please contact us at email@example.com.
+You may be able to exercise some of these rights by logging in to your account and navigating to your Account page.
+Please note that we may retain information that is otherwise deleted in de-identified and/or aggregated form, in archived or backup copies as required pursuant to records retention obligations, or as otherwise required by law.

 We may use some of the information we collect for marketing purposes, including to send you promotional communications about new Airtable features, products, events, or other opportunities.
 If you wish to stop receiving these communications or to opt out of use of your information for these purposes, please follow the opt-out instructions by clicking "Unsubscribe" (or similar opt-out language) in those communications.
 You can also contact us at firstname.lastname@example.org to opt out.

 Depending on where you live, you may have a right to file a complaint with your local supervisory authority.
 For more information, please contact us at email@example.com.